 At Capers, we are dedicated to creating menus that WOW—from taste and texture to vibrant colors and artful presentation to the complete food experience.
 Our secret?
 Hitting that WOW factor is a collaborative effort with you.
-We asked our incredible Executive Chef, Kevin Marsland, to explain—below, he offers his top three tips to help you kickstart your menu’s WOW factor and create a dining event your guests will never forget.
+Below, our top three tips to help you kick-start your menu’s WOW factor and create a dining event your guests will never forget.

 1. MAKE IT PERSONAL